rodlaf/ABC_scripts/README.md

 * Create a Python script that formats ABC chunk into usable finetuning data.

 * AGGREGATE all chunks into one chunk before doing finetuning

+----- 3-28-24-----

+* Add vim to docker container, screen
+* Shorten small_data.json since we are only using a very small amount anyways. tokenizing and dropping long sequences is taking way too long